-From 2013-14 to 2018-19, percentage of population utilisation of GP chronic disease management plans (CDMPs) increased from 7.2% to 13% in Perth North PHN and from 9.6% to 14% across metropolitan PHNs (Australian Institute of Health and Welfare, 2020e).
+This may suggest a deferral of chronic disease management services at the start of the COVID-19 pandemic.
+Percentage-of-population utilisation remained steady at 13% in 2019-20, increasing to 14% in 2020-21.(Australian Institute of Health and Welfare, 2021g)

 Across Australia, areas with higher levels of socioeconomic disadvantage tended to have higher utilisation rates of CDMPs.
-The following areas had a relatively low percentage of people utilising CDMPs compared to the corresponding national rate for their socioeconomic group:
+In 2020-21, the following areas had a relatively low percentage of people utilising CDMPs compared to the corresponding national rate for their socioeconomic group (Australian Institute of Health and Welfare, 2021g):

-- Cottesloe Claremont SA3 (8.1%) and Perth City SA3 (8.7%) compared to SA3s in major cities with a higher SES (11%). - Stirling SA3 (12%) compared to SA3s in major cities with a medium SES (15%).
+- Cottesloe Claremont SA3 (8.4%) and Perth City SA3 (9.1%) compared to SA3s in major cities with a higher SES (12%). - Stirling SA3 (12%) compared to SA3s in major cities with a medium SES (16%).